 This flexible degree is designed for students who like a wide selection of electives or who want to form a self-designed concentration or emphasis.
 It is particularly ideal for students pursuing graduate programs in medicine, dentistry, physical therapy, occupational therapy, or any other graduate program with significant science and other prerequisites.

-Bachelor of Science, Major in International Development
+Bachelor of Science, Major in Global Development

 This degree is ideal for students who desire to work in the operations of relief and development agencies.
 The program is interdisciplinary in nature and includes classes in foreign languages, world religions, international culture, and business.
 A quarter spent abroad is required.
 A strong business core will also qualify graduates for domestic careers in business as well.